 top of page

-Delegation: The Art of Letting Go
+Delegation: The Art of Letting Go.
+Successful delegation for better business practices.

 I believed, for a long time, that asking someone to share the burden of my workload was a sign that I was incapable.
 Not doing my own work was a weakness.
 That I was dumping my work onto others.